syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 I> You cannot replace the multi section contents into a bookmark within table in Word documents.

-I> Use for loop instead of foreach loop for iterating through document elements when replacing the bookmark contents to avoid “collection modified exception”.
-Since there is chance for modification in document elements while replacing the bookmark contents.
+I> Use "for loop" instead of "foreach loop" to iterate through document elements when replacing the bookmark contents to avoid “collection modified exception”, as there is a chance for modification in the document elements on replacing the bookmark contents.

 The following are the limitations on the ReplaceBookmarkContent methods such as,